Cuban baseball league system: Super Series/CNS 23Us

+In 2015 the Super Series was replaced by the 23U National Series on the behest of the BFC, but with a June to September season following the CNS season and with nearly the same teams as the National Series.
+As it name suggests, its rosters are made up of players aged below 23 and it serves as the minor league division of the National Series.

 History of the Cuban baseball league system

 Prior to the Cuban Revolution, various professional, semiprofessional, industrial, and amateur baseball leagues and teams flourished in Cuba, including the professional Cuban League and the minor league Havana Sugar Kings.

 Since the Cuban Revolution, baseball continued to thrive as Cuba's national game.
 In February 1961 the government created the National Institute for Sports, Physical Education, and Recreation (INDER) and in March, after the close of the 1960–61 Cuban League season, it decreed the abolition of professional baseball and plans to hold a national amateur championship.
 Thus, the National Series was conceptualized to serve as the national league circuit.
 Opening Day for the new league was slated for fall 1961.

 The first National Series season 1961–62, included four charter teams: Occidentales, Orientales, Habana, and Azucareros.
 The next season the number of teams had increased to six, and in 1967 to 12.
 The expansion of baseball to the provinces was accompanied by the construction of new stadiums in provincial capitals, bringing first-tier baseball to the provincial population.
 This expansion greatly enhanced the nationwide accessibility of top-flight baseball.
 The two new Havana-based teams, Industriales and Habana (renamed in the 1970s to Metropolitanos), were similar to the old professional Cuban League rivals, Almendares and Habana in that Industriales, like Almendares, wore blue, while Habana/Metropolitanos, like Habana, wore red.
-However, after Industriales went on to capture four consecutive championships from 1963–66, they became known as the premier Cuban team.
+However, after Industriales went on to capture four consecutive championships from 1963 to 1966, they became known as the premier Cuban team.
 Metropolitanos after the '80s, on the other hand, was unable to be competitive and has failed to re-establish the rivalry; it is now considered a second-class team, where young players and fading veterans share playing time.